-After review and discussion, the Commissioners preliminarily proposed that the Code of Ordinances of the City of Jersey Village, Texas, be amended by repealing and replacing Chapter 14 "Building and Development", Article I "General", Section 14-88 "Regulations that apply to all districts", in order to allow for updates to residential development standards.
+The Planning and Zoning Commission after duly considering all the information before it including that gathered at the Joint Public Hearing with City Council on October 17, 2022, recommends that City Council repeal and replace Chapter 14 "Building and Development", Article I "General", Section 14-88 "Regulations that apply to all districts", in order to allow for updates to residential development standards in accordance with the City's Comprehensive Plan.

-These preliminary changes to the City's comprehensive zoning ordinance are more specifically detailed in the proposed ordinance attached as Exhibit "A."
+The necessary amendments to the City's zoning ordinance to effect this recommendation are more specifically detailed in the attached proposed ordinance marked as Exhibit "A."